Privacy Policy

 Sometimes we have a legal duty to provide personal information to other organisations including:

-• to protect a child or a vulnerable Adult; or
+• to protect a child or a vulnerable adult.

 There may also be rare occasions when the risk to others is so great that we need to share information straight away.